arnelenero/reactorlib/README.md

 Here the `entities` argument is a mapping of entity names against the actual entity objects created using `createEntity()`.
 This mapping is important because we access entities from the store using the names assigned here.

+### Example Usage
-**Example usage.** If we are to use the `session` entity we created in the previous example, together with another called `user`, here's how we do it:
+If we are to use the `session` entity we created in the previous example, together with another called `user`, here's how we do it:
 ```javascript
 import session from './store/session';
 import user from './store/user';